HOW LONG DO VEGETABLE SEEDS LAST?

 - The same is said of Spinach seeds.
 The general belief is that they can last from 2 to 3 years.
 Some gardeners claim they have saved theirs as long as 5 years, but had only a meager crop after 3 years.

-Seeds that are only good for 4 years are: Beets, Brussels Sprouts, Cabbage, Cauliflower, Eggplant, Fennel, Kale, Kohlrabi, Melons, Mustard, Pumpkins, Rutabagas, Squash (Summer and Winter), Swiss Chard, and Tomatoes.
+Seeds that are only good for 4 years are: Beets, Brussels Sprouts, Cabbage, Cauliflower, Eggplant, Fennel, Kale, Kohlrabi, Melons, Mustard, Pumpkins, Rutabagas, Squash (Summer), Squash (Winter), Swiss Chard, and Tomatoes.

 - Cabbage, Eggplant, Kohlrabi, and Squash seeds can sometimes last as long as 5 years, but I wouldn’t plan on a bumper crop out of them.